Three Amazon sellers who conquered challenges to achieve success

 Jeannell Darden is the Founder & CEO of Moisture Love, a natural haircare brand.

 It was 2020, and natural hair care brand, Moisture Love, was having its best year yet.
 During the height of the COVID-19 pandemic, increased consumer spending was fueling record-breaking ecommerce sales for the brand.
 Everything came to a halt, however, when Moisture Love’s founder, Jeannell Darden, and other family members on whom she relied for business assistance, contracted COVID-19.
-“My mother and brother both got sick,” she explains.
-“My test came back negative, but I was just as sick as they were.”

 To make matters worse, the company’s hair product packaging and bottles were in short supply.
 They’d all been snapped up by hand sanitizer manufacturers.

-As a result, Moisture Love was unable to fulfill orders, which led to a halt in production and shipping.
-Some customers became enraged, forcing Jeannell to issue nearly $5,000 in refunds.
 “Imagine a small business trying to make products, shut down for several weeks,” she says.
 “It was difficult, and I thought, yeah, this might be it.
 This could be the straw that breaks the camel’s back.”

-Despite these difficulties, Jeannell was able to enlist the help of friends, who contributed their time to help process orders, as well as the support of some of her customers who were willing to wait longer for their orders.
 “I called our suppliers and begged, borrowed, and did everything but steal and cheat to get everything I needed on time,” she says.
 “It took us about two to three weeks to really get everything back together, but I figured it out.”

 It pushed us to pay more attention to Amazon...We realized we needed a new customer channel, and we needed some logistical support that was a lot more robust than what we had.